TristonJ/eslint-plugin-prefer-arrow/README.md

 # Configuration
  * `disallowPrototype`: If set to true, the plugin will warn if `function` is used anytime.
 Otherwise, the plugin allows usage of `function` if it is a member of an Object's prototype.
  * `singleReturnOnly`: If set to true, the plugin will only warn for `function` declarations which *only* contain a return statement.
 These often look much better when declared as arrow functions without braces.
 Works well in conjunction with ESLint's built-in [arrow-body-style](http://eslint.org/docs/rules/arrow-body-style) set to `as-needed`.
- * `classPropertiesAllowed`: (Only takes effect if `singleReturnOnly` is enabled) If set to true, the plugin will warn about functions which could be replaced with arrow functions defined as [class instance fields](https://github.com/jeffmo/es-class-static-properties-and-fields).
+ * `classPropertiesAllowed`: If set to true, the plugin will warn about functions which could be replaced with arrow functions defined as [class instance fields](https://github.com/jeffmo/es-class-static-properties-and-fields).
 Enable if you're using Babel's [transform-class-properties](https://babeljs.io/docs/plugins/transform-class-properties/) plugin.

 # Autofixing